 He built a French Quarter-style courtyard out back with a $9 fountain installed among ferns surrounded by curved concrete benches and a rusty bistro set.

-He set up the little Christmas village he rescued - the 70 miniature houses, figurines and tiny trains whose plastic containers floated like rafts when 9 feet of water swamped his St. Bernard Parish home during Hurricane Katrina.
+He set up the little Christmas village he rescued - the 70 miniature houses, figurines and tiny trains whose plastic containers floated like rafts when 9 feet of water swamped Ward's St. Bernard Parish home during Hurricane Katrina.

 The comforting reminders of the past in New Orleans mingled with optimism about the future.
-Ward, his wife and his childrenq found jobs, and the family planned to stay.
+Ward, his wife and his children found jobs, and the family planned to stay.

 Then the mortgage company called.

 Now debt is like an anchor chaining Ward to his past.
-Like thousands of others with homes wrecked by Katrina, he is finding that the house he thought of as an asset is limiting his ability to start anew.
+Like thousands of others with homes wrecked by Katrina, he is finding that the house he thought of as an asset is limiting his freedom to start anew.

 After months in which the mortgage lender allowed Ward to delay payments on his home, the grace period is ending.
 Ward, a hairstylist with four children, can't afford to pay double for housing.
 And for this man with a strong sense of obligation, walking away from a mortgage or declaring bankruptcy is out of the question.

-So next month, he will move back to St. Bernard Parish, into a Federal Emergency Management Agency trailer or temporary housing, to rebuild a shell of a home.
+So next month, he will move back to St. Bernard Parish, into a Federal Emergency Management Agency trailer or temporary housing, rebuilding a shell of a home with rising debt.